ralna/GALAHAD/doc/Julia/rst-dir/ugo_functions.rst

 		  	eval_fgh(x, f, g, h, userdata)

-		  The value of the objective function :math:`f(x)` and its first derivative :math:`f^{\prime}(x)` evaluated at x= :math:`x` must be assigned to f and g respectively, and the function return value set to 0.
-In addition, if control.second_derivatives_available has been set to true, when calling ugo_import, the user must also assign the value of the second derivative :math:`f^{\prime\prime}(x)` in h; it need not be assigned otherwise.
+		  The value of the objective function $f(x)$ and its first derivative $f^{\prime}(x)$ evaluated at x= $x$ must be assigned to f and g respectively, and the function return value set to 0.
+In addition, if control.second_derivatives_available has been set to true, when calling ugo_import, the user must also assign the value of the second derivative $f^{\prime\prime}(x)$ in h; it need not be assigned otherwise.
 If the evaluation is impossible at x, return should be set to a nonzero value.

 .. index:: pair: function; ugo_solve_reverse
 .. _doxid-galahad__ugo_8h_1a0b8f123f8e67bb0cb8a27c5ce87c824c: